This directory is designed to answer many of your questions.

 House Colour system

-The school is divided into six houses – Purple, Yellow, Silver, Red and Blue, Green - so that children may find a sense of identity and opportunities for leadership.
+The school is divided into six houses – Purple Papura, Yellow Kowhai, Silver Hiriwa, Red Whero, Blue Kahurangi, Green Kakariki - so that children may find a sense of identity and opportunities for leadership.
 The classes and ages levels are mixed across these Houses, the Children will stay in the same colour for their time at Paremata School.
 Points are awarded each week for a variety of activities including sports and social sharing.

-Health nurses visit the school regularly.
-Sight/hearing tests of all new entrants are conducted as well as any child referred by parents or teachers.
+Health nurses/technicians visit the school from time-to-time.
+Sight/hearing tests of new entrants are conducted as well as any child referred by parents or teachers.
 If a child has any allergies or health conditions which may affect them at school, parents are asked to inform the child's teacher.

 Paremata School does not have a Holiday programme, but many other places in our region do.
 A few of these places can be found on this website under Paremata School Activities and look for School Holiday programmes.

-On Wednesday lunch times, Juicies $1.50 (juice) and Moosie $1 (milk) frozen iceblocks are available for purchase throughout the year.
+On Wednesday lunch times, Juicies $1.50 (juice), Cookies and Muffins are available for purchase throughout the year.
 Senior Council students run this fundraiser.
-Items change ocassionally.
+Items change occasionally.

 - L -